DillonJHaller/cmse802_project/README.md

 6. Geopandas - An extension to Pandas that allows for columns to contain information on geographic locations
 7. Shapely
 8. pickle
+9. unittest - Only if you want to run the unittests yourself

 <h3> Data: </h3>